 Improved measurement of insurance coverage continuity in the Medicaid and CHIP population is needed to help maximize insurance continuity and coverage for vulnerable children.
-To further this goal, the AHRQ-CMS CHIPRA PQMP Center of Excellence at the Children's Hospital of Philadelphia developed a suite of five metrics-Coverage Presumed Eligible, Coverage Presumed Ineligible, Informed Participation, Duration of First Observed Enrollment, and Duration of Newborn's First Observed Enrollment-that are designed to accurately measure coverage among children enrolled in Medicaid or CHIP and overcome the current inability in the Medicaid Analytic eXtract (MAX) dataset to determine whether a child disenrolled due to loss of eligibility (a "good" reason) or failure to appropriately reenroll (a "bad" reason).
-These measures can help Federal and State programs develop strategies to retain children eligible for coverage and minimize gaps that can occur during renewal process.
-This report describes Coverage Presumed Eligible, or Coverage PE.
+To further this goal, the AHRQ-CMS CHIPRA PQMP Center of Excellence at the Children's Hospital of Philadelphia developed a suite of five metrics-Coverage Presumed Eligible, Coverage Presumed Ineligible, Informed Participation, Duration of First Observed Enrollment, and Duration of Newborn's First Observed Enrollment-designed to accurately measure coverage among children enrolled in Medicaid or CHIP and overcome the current inability in the Medicaid Analytic eXtract (MAX) dataset to determine whether a child disenrolled due to loss of eligibility (a "good" reason) or failure to appropriately reenroll (a "bad" reason).
+These measures can help Federal and State programs develop strategies to retain children eligible for coverage and minimize gaps that can occur during the renewal process.
+This report describes Coverage Presumed Ineligible, or Coverage PI.

-Coverage PE assesses the continuity of enrollment of children in publicly financed insurance programs, as defined by the ratio of enrolled months to eligible months over a random 18-month observation window.
-Eligibility is determined by evidence of enrollment within an 18-month look-back period prior to the observation window.
-Measured enrollment may reflect a single enrollment spell or the sum of non-contiguous spells of enrollment occurring within the specified time interval and represents a global picture that takes into account both duration of enrollment and gaps in coverage
+Coverage Presumed Ineligible assesses the continuity of enrollment of children in publicly financed insurance programs (Medicaid and CHIP), as defined by the ratio of enrolled months to eligible months over a random 18-month observation window.
+Eligibility is determined from the first observed enrollment within the observation window.
+Measured enrollment may reflect a single enrollment spell or the sum of non-contiguous spells of enrollment occurring within the specified time interval, representing a global picture that takes into account both duration of enrollment and gaps in coverage.
+For an individual, the metric is a ratio of their total time enrolled divided by the time eligible.